 - Yard, Lawn Equipment, and Hoses: Rake and aerate the yard and apply fall fertilization.
 A basic fall treatment by a professional lawn care service is more reasonable than you might think.
 Trim shrubs and tree branches that close to the home.
 Clean and winterize lawn equipment.
 Disconnect all hoses prior to the first hard freeze.
 Turn off the interior valves and open the exterior values.
 Stores hoses inside once drained.

 - Driveways: If you have an asphalt driveway, now is a good time to seal cracks and apply a full surface sealer.
 Concrete driveways should also be sealed periodically with a good quality sealer.
 This helps limit the effects of weather and salts brought in from the street.

 - HVAC and Chimneys: Perform routine maintenance of your heating system, including changing the filter.
 If you have a humidifier or electronic air filters, a professional should be called to perform a check.
 Contact a chimney sweep to make sure fireplaces are in good working condition.
 They often have coupons and specials this time of year.

 - Foundation: Clear debris away from the foundation and ensure gutter water flow is pointed away from the foundation.
 The soil beneath your home shrinks and swells throughout weather cycles, so check foundation for any new cracks or expansion of existing cracks and call a professional if you notice any new developments.

-*According to 2010 U.S. Bureau of Labor Statistics, over one-third of fatal falls involve falls from roofs or ladders.
+*We recommend professionals for maintenance issues that involve ladders.
+According to 2010 U.S. Bureau of Labor Statistics, over one-third of fatal falls involve falls from roofs or ladders.
 Out of 617 falls, 20% were from the ladder, 18% were from the roof.
 Be safe!